Jeston10/AI-Finance-Tracker/DEPLOYMENT_GUIDE.md

 ## 🐛 Troubleshooting

-### Backend won't start on Railway:
+### Backend won't start on Render:
-- Check logs in Railway dashboard
+- Check logs in Render dashboard
 - Verify all environment variables are set
 - Ensure `package.json` has correct `start` script